Syami17/Portfolio/README.md

 # Portfolio
-This is portfolio of syami
+This is portfolio of Samruddhi